DomiKlein/bugtracker/README.md

 In the root folder run:

-``mvn clean install``
+``./mvnw clean install``

 ### 3. Running the application

 The previous step should create a target folder.
 In this folder you can find a ``.jar`` file.
-Run it with the following command:
+Run it with the following
+command:

 ``mvn -jar target/bugtracker.jar``